North Bay Indigenous Hub -Employment Opportunity

 - Knowledge of Indigenous language is an asset.

-- A recent (within 3 months) Criminal/Police Records Check and Vulnerable Persons Check.
+- A clear and recent (within 6 months) Criminal/Police Records Check and Vulnerable Persons Check.

 - Proof or willing to obtain certificates of completion for privacy training and occupational health and safety training.